Set Current Location

 A perfect venue for celebrating special occasions, this fine, upscale restaurant offers the ideal setting and cuisine that can make your dining experience a memorable one.
 The special feature at Lasserre is its painted roof that opens up during the summer months to give diners a breath-taking view of the starry sky above.
 The menu is a treat of traditional French fare with Chateaubriand, light green asparagus and salmon dishes on the list.
 The Millefeuille (Napoléon) is definitely worth a try even for those of you who lack a sweet-tooth.
 This multi-layered treat can increase the pleasure of dining here three-fold!

 Omnipresent in the tabloids, one of the most talented French chefs, Pierre Gagnaire, is highly acclaimed by international food critics.
-His Paris restaurant (he also opened one in New York and in Tokyo) was awarded a third star by Michelin in 2007 and ranked third best restaurant in the world by British magazine Restaurant, calling its chef "France's Genial Culinary Magician."
+His Paris restaurant was awarded the third star by Michelin in 2007 and ranked third best restaurant in the world by British magazine Restaurant, calling its chef "France's Genial Culinary Magician."
 If haute cuisine is an art, Pierre Gagnaire is a virtuoso.
-Accommodating the most exquisite ingredients with the most surprising flavors in unexpected combinations, the chef delivers on his promising menu.
+Offering the most charming french fine dining experience, the chef is known to play with the most exquisite ingredients to bring out surprising flavors.
+All in all, the chef delivers on his promising menu and meticulously designed wine collection.
 Call or see the website for more information or to make a reservation.